What are the AMA’s priorities for the innovation projects supported by the Reimagining Residency initiative?

 Is there a limit to how many institutions and organizations can collaborate on a proposal?

 No. However, each proposal must designate one PI who is responsible for coordinating the project.

 How much money will we receive should we be chosen?

 The Reimagining Residency initiative is a $15-million grant program in total.
-Each applicant that is selected will receive an equal amount of funding over the five-year grant period.
+We anticipate funding eight projects and each selected project will receive an equal amount of funding over the five-year grant period.
 No indirects will be awarded.
 AMA will fund travel to consortium meetings for the grantees.